 1943 - On 10 February Gandhi begins a 21-day fast to win his freedom.
 The British are unmoved and refuse to release him from custody.

 1944 - In February Gandhi's wife dies.
 Gandhi is allowed to attend her cremation but is then returned to prison.
 On 6 May he is released for good because of failing health.

-Meanwhile, the British Government agrees to independence for India on condition that the two contending nationalist groups, the Muslim League and the Congress Party, resolve their differences.
-In September Gandhi discusses the possibility of partition with Mohammed Ali Jinnah, the head of the Muslim League.
+The British Government agrees to independence for India on condition that the two contending nationalist groups, the Muslim League and the Congress, resolve their differences.
+In September 1944 Gandhi meets with Muhammad Ali Jinnah, the head of the Muslim League, to discusses the possibility of partitioning India into separate Hindu and Muslim states.
 The talks fail to resolve the issue.

-1947 - On 3 June British Prime Minister Clement Attlee introduces a bill to the House of Commons calling for the independence and partition of the British Indian Empire into the separate nations of India and Pakistan.
-On 14 July the House of Commons passes the India Independence Act.
-Under the Act Pakistan is further divided into east and west wings on either side of India.
+1947 - On 3 June British Prime Minister Clement Attlee introduces a bill to the House of Commons granting independence to Britain's Indian colony and partitioning it into the separate nations of India and Pakistan.
+The House of Commons passes the India Independence Act on 14 July.
+Under the act Pakistan is further divided into east and west wings on either side of India.

-On 14 August Pakistan is declared to be independent.
-India formally attains its sovereignty at midnight on the same day.
+India formally attains independence at midnight on 14 August.
+Pakistan is declared an independent state on the same day.
 Amid the celebrations Nehru delivers a famous speech on India's "tryst with destiny", but the initial jubilation is soon tempered by violence.

 Sectarian riots erupt as Muslims in India flee to Pakistan while Hindus in the Pakistan flee the opposite way.
 As many as two million die in north India, at least 12 million become refugees, and a limited war over the incorporation of Kashmir into India breaks out between the two nation states.
 Gandhi pleas for peace, using fasts to shame rioting mobs into order.